Question from Eric: My computer’s manual says the motherboard supports DDR3 RAM at speeds up to 1333Mhz.

 2 – Make sure you don’t purchase individual RAM sticks that are larger than your motherboard can accept.

 For example, if your motherboard supports a maximum of 16GB but it can’t handle RAM sticks larger than 4GB, you’ll need to install four 4GB sticks instead of two 8GB sticks.

 I hope this helps, Eric.
 Good luck!

-Bonus tip: I’m assuming you’re wanting to boost the amount of RAM in your computer to speed it up.
+Bonus tip #1: I’m assuming you’re wanting to boost the amount of RAM in your computer to make it run faster.
 If that’s the case you should also consider adding a super-fast SSD to your computer as well.